Say goodbye to Google's Link Shortener service, also known as goo.gl

 "URL Shortener has been a great tool that we're proud to have built," said Google engineer Michael Hermanto in a blog post.
 "As we look towards the future, we're excited about the possibilities of Firebase Dynamic Links, particularly when it comes to dynamic platform detection and links that survive the app installation process."

-As Tech Republic pointed out, URL shorteners have had their share of problems, including concerns that hackers are using them to hide links to malicious software to.
+As Tech Republic pointed out, URL shorteners have had their share of problems, including concerns that hackers are using them to hide links to malicious software.
 That's led shortened URLs to be banned on some websites.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.